Meet our Champions

 Caray Walker (Anglia Ruskin University, UK)

 My research interests are in transmission of antimicrobial resistant zoonotic bacteria and vaccine development.
-I am the outreach coordinator for the biomedical sciences course group at ARU, where I am involved in engagement activities with local schools and at science festivals.
+I am the outreach coordinator for the biomedical sciences course group at Anglia Ruskin University, where I am involved in engagement activities with local schools and at science festivals.
 Through these activities I apply my knowledge to help younger audiences understand AMR and the importance of antimicrobial stewardship.

 -